Large-scale Modeling of the Observed Power Spectrum Multipoles: Integral Constraint

 where the averaged density contrast is

 Then the normalization factor becomes

 Therefore, the observed density contrast is \cite{19Mattia_IC,21Taruya_IC,23Gebhard_SFB_eBOSS}

-where at the first order we can ignore the cosmological fluctuation present in the normalization factor, which is sufficient for modeling PS at large scales.
+where at the first order we can ignore the cosmological fluctuation present in the normalization factor, which is sufficient for modeling power spectrum at large scales.
 To simplify the notation, we absorb the window functions into the averaging kernel and define the following IC kernel

 Therefore,

 Applying the results of Eqs.~\eqref{eq:convolution-dSFB} and \eqref{eq:window-double-transform} in the dSFB basis, the observed density contrast becomes

 where $(wW)_{\rho}^{\mu}$ is the double SFB transform (\cref{eq:double-transform}) of the weighted window function $(wW)(\bx)\equiv w(\bx)W(\bx)$, and $(wG)_{\rho;}^{\phantom{x}\mu}$ is the bivariate SFB transform of the weighted IC kernel $(wG)(\bx,\br)\equiv w(\bx)G(\bx,\br)$.
 In the dSFB space, both the impacts of window functions and IC become matrix multiplication.
 The full SFB power spectrum is